raykrishardi/kubernetes-the-hard-way/docs/13-kube-apiserver-to-kubelet.md

 ```
 Reference: https://v1-12.docs.kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole

-The Kubernetes API Server authenticates to the Kubelet as the `kube-apiserver` user using the client certificate as defined by the `--kubelet-client-certificate` flag.
+The Kubernetes API Server authenticates to the Kubelet as the `kube-apiserver (because CN=/kube-apiserver in the kube-apiserver.crt)` user using the client certificate as defined by the `--kubelet-client-certificate` flag.

 ```
+NOTE:
 *kube-apiserver (client) -> kubelet (server) --kubelet-client-certificate=/var/lib/kubernetes/kube-apiserver.crt
 --kubelet-client-key=/var/lib/kubernetes/kube-apiserver.key